Open-Earth-Foundation/hello-k8s/README.md

 Run this command to clean up:

 ```
-for f in ./helloworld-*.yml; do kubectl -n helloworld apply -f $f; done
+for f in ./helloworld-*.yml; do kubectl -n helloworld delete -f $f; done
 ```

 Or this (will wipe the whole namespace!).
 You need to delete the ingress separately because... reasons?